Breezewood, Pennsylvania: Tourist services and amenities

 Business Week stated in 1991 that Breezewood is "perhaps the purest example yet devised of the great American tourist trap...the Las Vegas of roadside strips, a blaze of neon in the middle of nowhere, a polyp on the nation's interstate highway system."

+By 2024 many of the businesses in Breezewood had closed.

 Community

-The Breezewood community is not incorporated under Pennsylvania law and is treated as a portion of East Providence Township, Bedford County, Pennsylvania.
-Commerce in Breezewood is about 75 percent of East Providence Township's tax base.
+The Breezewood community is not incorporated under Pennsylvania law and is treated as a portion of East Providence Township.
+Commerce in Breezewood was about 75 percent of East Providence Township's tax base in 1997.

-Although it is not being tracked by the Census Bureau, the settlement has been assigned the ZIP code of 15533.
+The community has a post office that has been assigned the ZIP Code of 15533.
+Breezewood also has a fire station and East Providence Township Hall.
+The elementary school there closed in 2024.

 There are few residences in the immediate area of Breezewood.

 Geography

 Breezewood is situated in the Ridge and Valley Physiographic Province of the Appalachian Mountains of Pennsylvania.
 It lies on the western edge of Rays Hill.